In this article, we are going to share the ultimate list of high-protein foods list which includes both vegetarian and non-vegetarian sources.

 They are not only a good source of protein, but they’re also high in omega-3 fatty acids and vitamin B12, making them good for your heart and neurological system.
 Prawns contain roughly 17.6 grams of protein per 100 grams.

 Crab is a high-protein, low-carbohydrate dish that can help you lose weight.
 Both white and brown meat is high in omega-3 fatty acids and low in fat, with roughly 19 grams of protein per 100 grams.
-Furthermore, every 100g of meat provides about 18.92g of omega-3 fatty acid.
+Furthermore, every 100g of meat provides about 18.92g of omega-3 fatty acids.

 Shrimp is a delicious and nutritious item to add to your diet.
 It’s high in protein yet low in calories, carbohydrates, and fat.